Jevantique Lo (HRT)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Jevantique Lo (ethinyl estradiol and norethindrone HRT)?
+What other drugs will affect Jevantique Lo?

-Other drugs may interact with ethinyl estradiol and norethindrone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Jevantique Lo, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Jevantique Lo (ethinyl estradiol / norethindrone)

-- Side Effects
+- Side effects

-- Drug Images
+- Drug interactions

-- Drug Interactions
+- Drug images

-- En Español
+- En español

 - Drug class: contraceptives